ADLINK-IST/opensplice/docs/html/EvaluationGuide/_sources/basics.txt

 OpenSplice deployment are controlled by this file.

 |info|
-  The OpenSplice Enterprise Launcher tool assists with the selection of the ``OSPL_URI`` variable.
+  The Vortex OpenSplice Launcher tool assists with the selection of the ``OSPL_URI`` variable.
 There is a *Configurations* menu that lists the sample configuration files that are available.